basho/basho_docs/content/riak/ts/1.5.0/using/querying/select/limit.md

 This document shows how to run various queries using `LIMIT`.
 See the [guidelines][query guidelines] for more information on limitations and rules for queries in Riak TS.

+{{% note title="Warning" %}}
+The initial implementation of `LIMIT` in SELECT queries uses on-disk query buffer.
+It adds some overhead which increases the query latency, sometimes significantly.
+{{% /note %}}

 ## Overview